cbdelossantos/bivalve-farms-seagrass-recovery-ria-formosa/README.md

-# Data Analysis Code: Carbon restoration in abandoned bivalve farms via seagrass recolonisation: a case study from the Ria Formosa lagoon
+# Data analysis: Carbon restoration in abandoned bivalve farms via seagrass recolonisation: a case study from the Ria Formosa lagoon

 This repository contains the R code used to analyze data for a study assessing the carbon restoration potential in abandoned bivalve farming areas in the Ria Formosa lagoon (South Portugal).